almettkidscoding/almettkidscoding.github.io/content/examples/snake/class01.md

 We have four moving directions **Up**, **Down**, **Right** and **Left**.
 Each moving action is defined as a **Function**.
 A **Function** is a block of code which only runs when it is called.

 	def up():
-	    head.direction = "up"
+	    snake.direction = "up"

 	def down():
-	    head.direction = "down"
+	    snake.direction = "down"

 	def right():
-	    head.direction = "right"
+	    snake.direction = "right"

 	def left():
-    	head.direction = "left"
+    	snake.direction = "left"

-**Keys** are elemnts to control the direction os the moving **Turtle**.
+**Keys** are elemnts to control the direction os the moving **snake**.
 Mapping of the key and direction is below:

 - **Up** -> Up
 - **Down** -> Down